PhardiApp/PhardiApp/README.md

 # PhardiApp
 A project that enables easy access to healthcare.
+ALO

 Features:
 1) Text-Based Diagnosis